AmitMY/js-prototypes/README.md

 Method|Description
 ------|-----------
-clone(obj)|Value level cloning of non-circular objects forEach(obj, callback(value, key))|Loops through an object, and executes a callback values(obj)|Converts an object to an array of values.
+clone(obj)|Value level cloning of non-circular objects equals(obj1, obj2)|Checks if value of objects are equal, for non-circular objects forEach(obj, callback(value, key))|Loops through an object, and executes a callback values(obj)|Converts an object to an array of values.
 Proposed for ES7 size(obj)|How many properties does an object have